casiimir/covid-italia/README.md

 Maybe it isn't impressive, but **this is my really first project in React that I loved**.
 Not for what the code does, but **for what it communicates**.

-Code needs refactoring, I had to write it quickly, but it works.
+<em>Code needs refactoring, I had to write it quickly, but it works.</em>

-Wishing you a serene and profitable year, I think we all deserve that.
+#### Wishing you a serene and profitable year, I think we all deserve that.

 ### Thanks
 Thanks to <em>Presidenza del Consiglio dei Ministri - Dipartimento della Protezione Civile</em> in particular to <em>Umberto Rosini<em> <strong>@umbros</strong>.